RainingComputers/Flowmium/framework/README.md

 This the Python client and flow definition framework for the Flowmium Kubernetes workflow orchestrator.

-For more details please see the [documentation](https://github.com/RainingComputers/Flowmium).
+For more details please see the [documentation](https://flowmium.readthedocs.io/en/latest/) and [repository](https://github.com/RainingComputers/).